JuliaLang/www.julialang.org/downloads/oldreleases.md

 # Older Releases

 Old releases are available should you need to use them to run Julia code written for those releases.
-Note that these are not maintained anymore.
+Note that these are not actively developed anymore.

-## v0.3.11
+## v0.3.11 (critical bugfixes only)
 <table class="downloads"><tbody>
 <tr>
     <th> Windows Self-Extracting Archive (.exe) </th>